 When you are ready to update, choose “Connect your Adobe ID and Typekit accounts”.
 On the next screen, you will be asked to confirm that you are signed in with the correct Typekit email address, and then be prompted to sign in with an existing Adobe ID or create a new one.

-If you already have an Adobe ID, you can sign in with that ID.
-If not, click “Create an Adobe ID,” and proceed through the required fields in the form.
-Note that you may create an Adobe ID with the same email you used for your Typekit login, or with a different email.
+If you already have an Adobe ID, click the blue button to sign in with your Adobe ID email and password.
+If not, click “Create one now” and proceed through the required fields in the form.
+Note that you may create an Adobe ID with the same email you use for Typekit already; you don’t need to use a different email address.

 Finally, you will see a confirmation page that displays your Typekit login information next to the Adobe ID that will replace it.
 If you need to make any changes, use the “Sign in to a different account” links.
 If the account information is correct, click the green button to update your account.

 Your Typekit account is now linked to your Adobe ID, and you are signed in with the new account email address and password.

 Going forward, you will need to use your Adobe ID credentials to log in to Typekit.com, so be sure to update any password management tools you might be using.